h15200/notes/system-design.md

 - when a client needs to request data that is continuously being updated like the weather or the status or something, the standard request model is not optimal
 - to see regularly updated pieces of data, `polling` or `streaming` can be used
-- `streaming` is also called `pushing`
+- `streaming` is also called `pushing`.
+The opposite of this, the traditional http req-res model is `pulling` because the client initiates contact with a req to pull data.

-- Polling - the client simply sends a request based on a set interval. ex. client checks the status every 5 seconds.
+- `Polling` the client simply sends a request based on a set interval. ex. client checks the status every 5 seconds.
 This could work for something that has regular changes, but not great for specific event change updates like a text message as data will be stale between the interval `n`.
 This can be mitigated by lowering the poll interval but it comes with extra load on the server.

-- Http Streaming - client makes a req to server, then the server sends back data indefinitely.
+- `Streaming (Http streaming)` - client makes a req to server, then the server sends back data indefinitely.
 After the initial req, the server proactively continues sending data on event changes

 - Two ways of implementing HTTP streaming.
 Chunked and Server-Sent-Events.